Everything we know about the Plymouth shooting so far

 A weapon has been recovered, described by witnesses as a "pump action shotgun".

-The killer had a firearms licence, and police do not believe he was linked to any terrorist or far-right organisation.
+The killer had a firearms licence, and police will now investigate why it was returned to the gunman just a month before the attack.
+His shotgun certificate had been revoked after an assault allegation.

-The crime scene currently stretches to 13 separate sites.
+Police said on Friday the crime scene stretched to 13 separate sites.

 Who are the victims?

+The 22-year-old had been an apprentice at Babcock since August last year, according to a spokesperson for the international aerospace, defence and security company.

+He had a firearms licence and his gun was taken away last December, following an assault allegations several months before.
+His licence and gun was returned weeks before Thursday’s shooting spree.

-Police are examining the hard drive and social media activity of Davison, who posted on a YouTube channel under the name Professor Waffle and previously said he did not have "any willpower to do anything anymore" in a recording dated July 28.
+Police are examining the hard drive and social media activity of Davison, who posted on a YouTube channel under the name Professor Waffle.

-Prime minister Boris Johnson tweeted: "My thoughts are with the friends and family of those who lost their lives and with all those affected by the tragic incident in Plymouth last night.
-I thank the emergency services for their response."

-Home secretary Priti Patel tweeted: "The incident in Plymouth is shocking and my thoughts are with those affected.
-I have spoken to the chief constable and offered my full support.
-I urge everyone to remain calm, follow police advice and allow our emergency services to get on with their jobs."
+His social media use suggests an obsession with the “incel“ culture, meaning “involuntary celibate” , a culture which has amassed a following online among some men who feel they are being oppressed by women due to a perceived lack of sexual interest.

+He has also posted support for President Trump on his social media.

 What happened?